Zendrii/Decryptor/README.md

 replace "!" with a "u"
 ```
 ## How to use
 You simply need to type in the word/s, sentence/s, or paragraph/s that you want to decrypt when you see the `Input the encrypted text/s to decrypt: ` prompt.
+After typing your encrypted text/s, it will show the result after 1 second.